 A Loving Scoundrel

-Like Julia Quinn’s characters, the heroes and heroines of Johanna Lindsey’s historical romances have attitudes you might see in people today.
+Like Julia Quinn’s characters, the heroes and heroines of Johanna Lindsey’s historical romances have 21st-century attitudes.
 A Loving Scoundrel continues her saga about the children of a gentleman pirate, and follows Jeremy Malory as he falls for Danny—a pickpocket with little memory of her past.
 After their joint scheme to retrieve Jeremy's family heirlooms goes awry, Danny demands recompense in the form of a job at his estate.
 Though she officially becomes his upstairs maid, Jeremy soon trains her to be his ‘fake girlfriend’ in hopes that he’ll thwart a persistent suitress.
 Naturally, their game of deception leads to revelations that change the way both Danny and Jeremy see themselves—and each other.